flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter4/Chapter4.md

 This is simple to implement, we process the string in reverse, pushing each character onto the buffer with `ungetch`.

-We don't need to know about the *how* the buffer in managed then, and `ungetch` does all the error handling for us.
+We don't need to know about the *how* the buffer is managed then, and `ungetch` does all the error handling for us.
 We could access the buffer directly, but then we would have to introduce our own error-handling and ensure that the implementations of `ungetch` and `ungets` don't conflict.

 **Note:** We don't use `ungets` in our calculator implementation.
+But we will use it later in [Chapter 5](../Chapter5/Chapter5.md#ex-5-10).

 #### [Ex 4-8](./Exercises/Ex4_8-9/calculator_v2.c)